Hasnep/DataSkimmer.jl/README.md

 ## Installation

-From the Julia REPL, type `]` to enter the Pkg REPL:
+From the Julia REPL, type `]` to enter the Pkg REPL, then run:

 ```text
 add https://github.com/Hasnep/DataSkimmer.jl